-This is part of the vatom module
+This is part of the vatom module Tins is part of the vatorii module

 Calculate the absolute position of a ghost atom with fixed coordinates in the local reference frame formed by three atoms.
 The computed ghost atom is stored as a virtual atom that can be accessed in an atom list through the the label for the GHOST action that creates it.